radiomicsgroup/SpinFlowSim/networks/README.md

 - **Net{ID}**: folder containing the files, where `{ID}` is the unique identifier for the networks shown in the figure above.

 ### Sub-Directory Filename Description:
+Each network folder, contains several files - something like, for example, _net12_Nin0_Nout14_Qin0.0007.bin_.
+We use the following file naming convention:
 - **net{ID}**: Base name of the file, where `{ID}` corresponds to the same unique identifier used in the directory.
 - **Nin{input_node}**: The flow input node in the given network realization.
 - **Nout{output_node}**: The flow output node in the given network realization.